jhadida/nxp/docs/expr/intro.md

 r = Regex( r'-?\d+' )  # match (signed) integer numbers
 ```

-NXP also defines many useful aliases, which you might want to use for improved clarity in your code:
+NXP also defines many useful aliases, which you might want to use in your code for improved clarity:
 ```
 Lit('Foo')      string literal (case sensitive) Chars('a-z')    characters in any order